-Alice in Wonderland has been released in the movie theaters today.
+Alice in Wonderland has drawn attention to the consequences of occupational exposure.
 The National Institute of Occupational Safety and Health (NIOSH) has been quick to remind us of the Mad Hatter and mercury exposures.

 "Society has made great progress in recognizing and controlling industrial hazards since Lewis Carroll's day.
 For example, nearly 70 years ago, on December 1, 1941, the U.S. Public Health Service ended mercury's use by hat manufacturers in 26 states through mutual agreements.
 The kinds of conditions that put hat-makers and other industrial workers at risk in 1865 are no longer tolerated," said John Howard, M.D., Director of the National Institute for Occupational Safety and Health (NIOSH).

-"However," Dr. Howard emphasized, "the Hatter remains a cautionary figure, since exposures to mercury and other hazardous industrial substances can still occur in the workplace.
-Symptoms from chronic exposures to mercury, lead, and other neurotoxic substances, even at low levels, may be subtle in early stages.
+"However," Dr. Howard emphasized, "the Hatter remains a cautionary figure since exposures to mercury, and other hazardous industrial substances can still occur in the workplace.
+Symptoms from chronic exposures to mercury, lead, and other neurotoxic substances, even at low levels, may be subtle in the early stages.
 Sometimes, they may be mistaken for symptoms that can arise from other causes.
 Similar concerns exist about other adverse effects that are associated with exposures on the job.
-It is important to be vigilant about work-related illness, and to act decisively to protect workers' health."
+It is important to be vigilant about work-related illness and to act decisively to protect workers' health."

 In 1911, New Jersey adopted the Workers' Compensation Act.
 The original Act did not recognize any occupational diseases as compensable events.
 In 1924 there were early amendments to the Act which enumerated 9 diseases as compensable.
 Those disease were: anthrax, lead poisoning, mercury poisoning, arsenic, phosphorous, benzene, wood alcohol, chrome and caisson disease.